-- ACKNOWLEDGE continued commitment to the objective of MRP 2.0 and improving water quality. - DIRECT staff to incorporate Green Infrastructure into County projects. - ACKNOWLEDGE that non-compliance is very likely. - DIRECT staff to work with the Health Services Department on developing service fees to cover inspection costs. - DIRECT staff to communicate to the Regional Board the County's fiscal constraints, request more time to comply, and seek regulatory adjustments. - DIRECT staff to focus on trash rather than on PCBs. - CONFIRM that no General Funds are available for County Watershed Program costs. - ACKNOWLEDGE that Road Funds can pay some road related costs with the new gas tax. - DIRECT staff to explore other revenue ideas and report back to the Committee.
+- 1. APPROVE recommendations and ACCEPT attached Options Report, "Budget Options for the Municipal Regional Permit", dated April 10, 2017. - 2.
+ACKNOWLEDGE continued commitment to the objective of Municipal Regional Permit (MRP) 2.0 and improving water quality. - 3.
+DIRECT staff to incorporate Green Infrastructure into County projects. - 4.
+ACKNOWLEDGE that non-compliance is very likely. - 5.
+DIRECT staff to work with the Health Services Department on developing service fees to cover inspection costs. - 6.
+DIRECT staff to communicate to the Regional Board the County's fiscal constraints, request more time to comply, and seek regulatory adjustments. - 7.
+DIRECT staff to focus on trash rather than on PCBs. - 8.
+CONFIRM that no General Funds are available for County Watershed Program costs. - 9.
+ACKNOWLEDGE that Road Funds can pay some road related costs with the new gas tax. - 10.
+DIRECT staff to explore other revenue ideas and report back to the Transportation, Water and Infrastructure Committee.